 Representatives of top international sport organizations will present a wide range of issues during the program.
 Topics will include the structure and characteristics of European sports, marketing and management in European sports, sports law, professional soccer, handball, etc.

-Program participants will stay in hotels in Rome and Athens.
+Program participants will stay in hotels in Rome and Athens for the 2019 program.

 Participants will stay in a modern, centrally located hotels throughout the study program.
 Breakfasts and some group meals will be provided as part of the program fee.